SaltyMilk/w00dy-w00dp4cker/README.md

 # woody-woodpacker
-[WIP] Executable modifier.
-Injects arbitrary code and encrypts the base code then decrypts it at runtime.
+ELF/Mach-O Executable patcher.
+Injects arbitrary code and encrypts the base code then decrypts it at runtime.[WIP]

 # Run in docker
 ```